scikit-activeml/scikit-activeml/developer_guide__DRAFT.md

 - help you see if the problem has already been resolved or has been fixed for the next release
 - save time for you and the developers
-- help you learn what needs to be done to fix it determine if additional information, such as how to replicate the issue, is needed
+- help you learn what needs to be done to fix it
+- determine if additional information, such as how to replicate the issue, is needed

-- To do see if the issue already exists, search the bug database using the search box on the top of the issue tracker page.
+To see if the issue already exists, search the issue database (`bug` label) using the search box on the top of the issue tracker page.

 ### Reporting an issue

-> TODO-MMUEJDE: Muss was beachtet werden?
+> TODO-MMUEJDE: Muss was beachtet werden? | ALL: mach mal einen konkreten entwurf.
+Wir schauen dann.
+Sieh auch unsere labels.

 - Use the following labels
   - documentation: If you ...